camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

   </tr>
 </table>

-Only the `singleEntry` mapper returns a [typed value]({{< relref "user-guide/process-engine/variables.md#typed-value-api" >}}) that contains the value of the output entry and additional type informations.
-The other mappers returns a collection which contains the value of the output entry as pure object.
+Only the `singleEntry` mapper returns a [typed value]({{< relref "user-guide/process-engine/variables.md#typed-value-api" >}}) that contains the value of the output entry and additional type information.
+The other mappers return a collection which contains the value of the output entry as pure object.

-Note that the mapper throw an exception if the decision result is not suitable.
-For example, the `singleEntry` mapper throw an exception if the decision result contains more than one matched rule.
+Note that the mapper throws an exception if the decision result is not suitable.
+For example, the `singleEntry` mapper throws an exception if the decision result contains more than one matched rule.

 {{< note title="Limitations of Serialization" class="warning" >}}
 If you are using one of the predefined mappers `singleResult`, `collectEntries` or `resultList` then you should consider the [limitations of serialization]({{< relref "#limitations-of-the-serialization-of-the-mapping-result" >}}).